 We do know that our emotions are directly involved in what drives us to do anything.
-They are a major influence on how we feel, think and act.
-If we could get a better understanding of emotions then we would be closer to understanding some of the mysteries of our humanly natures.
+They are a major influence on how we feel, think, and act.
+If we could get a better understanding of emotions then we would be closer to understanding some of the mysteries of our human natures.

 We all have different sets of emotional values that create a personal identity for us.
 Our preferences are an expression of our emotionally charged values.
 We have a hierarchy of values and the ones that drive our actions are usually the highest on our list.